Kali-Hac/SimMC/README.md

 ![Faiss-gpu >= 1.6.3](https://img.shields.io/badge/Faiss->=1.6.3-orange.svg)

 # SimMC: Simple Masked Contrastive Learning of Skeleton Representations for Unsupervised Person Re-Identification
+##
+By Haocong Rao and Chunyan Miao.
+In IJCAI 2022.

 ## Introduction
-This is the implementation of SimMC presented by "SimMC: Simple Masked Contrastive Learning of Skeleton Representations for Unsupervised Person Re-Identification" (Anonymous Submission of IJCAI-2022).
+This is the official implementation of SimMC presented by "SimMC: Simple Masked Contrastive Learning of Skeleton Representations for Unsupervised Person Re-Identification".
+The codes are used to reproduce experimental results of the proposed SimMC framework in the paper.

 ## Environment